 - Target keywords and markets with lower competition

 Some other keyword planning tools can provide you with keyword difficulty.
 It’s important to stay aware of where your page stands and what steps you need to take to rank on the first page of a SERP.
 As an added bonus, these gem keywords with lower competition will cost less to target.

 Consolidate Your Keywords

 Google is pretty specific about what their algorithms are looking for.
-They want to promote authorities on a topic that can provide quality material for trees of topics.
+They want to promote authorities that can provide quality content to users.

 Either way, you would have your work cut out for you trying to rank for many highly specific searches.